angular/tsickle/README.md

 Run `tsickle --help` for the full syntax, but basically you provide any tsickle specific options and use it as a TypeScript compiler.

+### Output format

+Tsickle is designed to do whatever is necessary to make the code acceptable by Closure compiler.
+We view its output as a necessary intermediate form for communicating to the Closure compiler, and not something for humans.
+This means the tsickle output may be kind of ugly to read.
+Its only real use is to pass it on to the compiler.

+For one example, the syntax of types tsickle produces are specific to Closure.
+The type `{!Foo}` means "Foo, excluding null" and a type alias becomes a `var` statement that is tagged with `@typedef`.

+Tsickle emits modules using Closure's `goog.module` module system.
+This system is similar to but different from ES modules, and was supported by Closure before the ES module system was finalized.

 ### Differences from TypeScript

 Closure and TypeScript are not identical.
 Tsickle hides most of the